sunix/camelk-on-che-with-java-support-example/README.md

 ### Limitation

-This is an proof of concept.
+This is a proof of concept.
 It will be hard to maintain.
-See [CONTRIBUTIONG.MD](./CONTRIBUTIONG.MD) fo rmore details.
+See [CONTRIBUTIONG.MD](./CONTRIBUTIONG.MD) for more details.